-In an effort to develop and improve our relationship with the Columbine Ranger District Forest Service Office, whom is responsible for making sure we are able to access certain parts of our course and granting us our permits, we are going to be enhancing our volunteer trail work program beginning this summer.
-Hardrock will be joining efforts with Megan Finnesy and the Silverton Double Dirty 30 as well as the Silverton Single Track Society to adopt and maintain the trails in the Silverton area.
+In an effort to develop and improve our relationship with the Columbine Ranger District Forest Service Office, whom is responsible for making sure we are able to access certain parts of our course and granting us our permits, we are enhancing our volunteer trail work program.
+Hardrock has joined efforts with Megan Finnesy and the Silverton Double Dirty 30 as well as the Silverton Single Track Society to adopt and maintain the trails in the Silverton area.

-The Hardrock Trail Work days will be the weekend before Hardrock, July 9-10.
+The Hardrock Trail Work days will be the weekend before Hardrock, July 8-9.
 We are looking for a handful of people who are willing to get trained to be Trail Boss Leaders and Chain Saw Certified.
 Each trail boss will work with a group of 8 - 10 volunteers and direct them in making much needed trail improvements, improving water drainage, deberming, and laying rock for steps if needed.
-We will be working on the Engineer Mountain Trail and the Rico-Silverton Trail.
-Some may even camp out if they want.

 Volunteers of Colorado is offering an excellent opportunity to be trained as a Trail Boss so that you can lead crews during Hardrock's trail maintenance days:

 Trails 2000 is hosting an OSI VOC Crew Leader training in Durango April 29-30.
 If you're interested in signing up, or know anyone who would like to participate, please email VOC Crew Lead Emma Millar by March 1.